polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 AND is said to return only the UNION or the *"intersection"* of our two expressions.

+Notice, it doesn't matter which expression you start out with, and which you end with, when you AND two expressions together.
+Even if you flip your expressions around, the result will still be the same.

 ### Logical OR

 OR on the other hand, will yield anything found in EITHER of our two expressions.
 If you exchange the *"&"* in our above Hyperlambda, the results in our **[_dest]** node will include *"John Doe"*, *"John Farmer"* and *"Jane Doe"*.